Universal Maximum Likelihood (List) Decoding via Fast Vector-Matrix Multiplication: Introduction

 Our approach (just as ESD and Viterbi decoding) does not impose assumptions on the noise or channel model.
 In contrast, prior works such as~\cite{GRAND:DuffyKLM'19,UniVersalList:XiangpingX'25} assume additive noise, with~\cite{GRAND:DuffyKLM'19} focusing on symmetric channels and~\cite{UniVersalList:XiangpingX'25} restricted to discrete (binary-input, multiple-output) channels.
 Our method achieves these advantages at the expense of increased storage, i.e., higher \emph{space complexity}.
 This observation is consistent with the well-known principle of \emph{time--space tradeoffs} in computer science, where reductions in computational time often require increased memory usage~\cite{CormenEtAl2009}.

-The proposed method is especially relevant for emerging applications such as the ultra-reliable low-latency communication (URLLC), a foundational requirement of 5G and future 6G networks.
-These systems face a fundamental tradeoff: to increase reliability, one often lengthens the block length \(n\), which, for conventional universal decoders, directly increases decoding latency, often scaling as \(\mathcal{O}\bigl(2^kn\bigr)\).
-In contrast, our method's \(\mathcal{O}(2^k)\) complexity decouples latency from block length.
-There are two key advantages: 1) for a given message/information size \(k\), designers can increase \(n\) to boost reliability without increasing decoding delay; and 2) the \(n\)-fold reduction in complexity becomes increasingly significant for large \(n\).
-These benefits position our method as a compelling enabler in domains demanding both high reliability and minimal latency, such as the Tactile Internet, V2X (vehicle-to-everything) communication, and industrial automation~\cite{Le_URLLC_Physics,Maghsoudnia2024,Yue2023URLLC}.
+The proposed ML decoding framework is particularly well suited for ultra-reliable low-latency communication (URLLC), a foundational requirement of 5G and emerging 6G systems.
+In conventional universal decoders, improving reliability by increasing the block length \(n\) typically incurs a proportional increase in decoding latency, often scaling as \(\mathcal{O}(2^k n)\).
+In contrast, the proposed method achieves an \(n\)-fold reduction in complexity, yielding \(\mathcal{O}(2^k)\) decoding time and effectively decoupling latency from the block length.
+This allows system designers to increase redundancy and reliability without incurring latency penalties, offering a clear advantage over iterative or trellis-based decoders.
+Owing to its deterministic runtime and reliance on structured vector--matrix multiplication, the framework is well suited for efficient implementation on parallel hardware such as GPUs or FPGAs~\cite{harris2013digital}.
+These features position the proposed decoder as a promising enabler for latency-critical applications that demand both high reliability and ultra-low latency, including the Tactile Internet, remote surgery, AR/VR/XR, vehicle-to-everything (V2X) communication, and industrial automation~\cite{Le_URLLC_Physics,Maghsoudnia2024,Yue2023URLLC}.